UnlyEd/next-right-now/docs/guides/analytics/setup-amplitude.md

 1. Copy the "API Key" value (not the secret!) and apply it to `AMPLITUDE_API_KEY` in `.env.build`
 1. If you have already configured Zeit, and if you want to deploy your app online, you must also configure Zeit secrets
     - `now secrets add nrn-amplitude-api-key-staging YOUR_AMPLITUDE_STAGING_API_KEY`
-    - Get your "[NRN] Production" "API key" too, and run `now secrets add nrn-amplitude-api-key-production YOUR_AMPLITUDE_PRODUCTION_API_KEY`
+    - (Optional) Get your "[NRN] Production" "API key" too, and run `now secrets add nrn-amplitude-api-key-production YOUR_AMPLITUDE_PRODUCTION_API_KEY`
+        - This is only useful if you attempt to deploy to production

 That's it!
 Your Amplitude account is ready to use!